gcasa/NeXT_SOC/README.md

-# NeXT_MiSTER
+# NeXT_SOC
-This project is an implementation of NeXT HW on the MiSTER FPGA.
+This project is an implementation of NeXT HW on an FPGA.